Can Transformers Learn Optimal Filtering for Unknown Systems?: Abstract

 \section{Abstract}

-Transformers have demonstrated remarkable success in natural language processing; however, their potential remains mostly unexplored for problems arising in dynamical systems.
+Transformer models have shown great success in natural language processing; however, their potential remains mostly unexplored for dynamical systems.
 In this work, we investigate the optimal output estimation problem using transformers, which generate output predictions using all the past ones.
-We train the transformer using various systems drawn from a prior distribution and then evaluate its performance on previously unseen systems from the same distribution.
-As a result, the obtained transformer acts like a prediction algorithm that learns in-context and quickly adapts to and predicts well for different systems --- thus we call it meta-output-predictor (MOP).
-MOP matches the performance of the optimal output estimator, based on Kalman filter, for most linear dynamical systems even though it does not have access to a model.
-We observe via extensive numerical experiments that MOP also performs well in challenging scenarios with non-i.i.d.~noise, time-varying dynamics, and nonlinear dynamics like a quadrotor system with unknown parameters.
-To further support this observation, in the second part of the paper, we provide statistical guarantees on the performance of MOP and quantify the required amount of training to achieve a desired excess risk during test-time.
-Finally, we point out some limitations of MOP by identifying two classes of problems MOP fails to perform well, highlighting the need for caution when using transformers for control and estimation.
+Particularly, we train the transformer using various distinct systems and then evaluate the performance on unseen systems with unknown dynamics.
+Empirically, the trained transformer adapts exceedingly well to different unseen systems and even matches the optimal performance given by the Kalman filter for linear systems.
+In more complex settings with non-i.i.d. noise, time-varying dynamics, and nonlinear dynamics like a quadrotor system with unknown parameters, transformers also demonstrate promising results.
+To support our experimental findings, we provide statistical guarantees that quantify the amount of training data required for the transformer to achieve a desired excess risk.
+Finally, we point out some limitations by identifying two classes of problems that lead to degraded performance, highlighting the need for caution when using transformers for control and estimation.